Rethink your password habits to protect your accounts from hackers (ITSAP.30.036)

 Password habits to adopt

 A password is the first line of defence for your accounts.
-Review the following password habits to make sure you are securing them effectively:
+Adopting appropriate password habits can help you secure them effectively.

-• Use a unique passphrase or password for every account.
+• Use a new and unique passphrase or complex password for every account.

-• Use a password manager (browser-based or stand-alone application) to help you remember your unique passphrases or passwords.
-Be sure to use a complex master password and enable MFA on your password manager account.
+• Use a password manager (browser-based or stand-alone application) to help you remember your unique passphrases or complex passwords.
+Be sure to use a complex primary password and activate MFA on your password manager account.

 Steps to take if your account is compromised

-2. Check your account information carefully.
-Make sure there are no unauthorized changes or transactions and, if applicable, change your security questions and answers.
+• Check your account information carefully to make sure there are no unauthorized changes or transactions.
+If applicable, change your security questions and answers.

 Report a problem on this page